live-clones/gmsh/README.txt

 reference manual is located in doc/texinfo/.
 See the demos/ directory and the web site http://geuz.org/gmsh for additional examples.

-Building Gmsh from source requires CMake (http://www.cmake.org).
-Building the graphical user interface requires FLTK 1.1.7 or above (http://www.fltk.org), configured with OpenGL support.
+Building Gmsh from its source code requires a C++ compiler and CMake (http://cmake.org).
+Building the graphical user interface requires FLTK 1.1.7 or above (http://fltk.org), configured with OpenGL support.
+Building the 64 bit graphical version on MacOS X requires FLTK 1.3.

 Build Gmsh using CMake's graphical user interface